FWeinb/Scrubbing.js/README.md

-# Scrubber.js
+# Scrubbing.js

-Highly customizable mouse scrubber implementation for numbers and custom data.
+Highly customizable mouse scrubbing implementation for numbers and custom data.

 ## Getting Started

 Basic API:

-    new Scrubber ( node, {
+    new Scrubbing ( node, {
       resolver : /* a resolver */,
       driver   : /* a driver or array of Drivers */, adapter  : /* an adapter or array of adapter */